Hombre2014/JS_Capstone_project/README.md

 ### Usage

-- Clone the repository using "git clone https://github.com/Hombre2014/JS_Capstone_project.git"
+- Clone the repository using `git clone https://github.com/Hombre2014/JS_Capstone_project.git`
-- Change directory into the project folder
+- Change directory into the project folder: `cd JS_Capstone_project`
-- Run npm install
+- Run `npm install`
-- Run npm start
+- Run `npm start`
 - A new browser will open automatically with application loaded

 ### Run tests

-- N/A
+- Test the number of movies loaded with Jest
+- Test the number of comments with Jest

 ### Deployment